Major Research Paper Guidelines

 All MRPs must be based on a meaningful and manageable question or set of questions.
 Students are encouraged to informally discuss their ideas with individual faculty members.
-When a student determines a topic that she/he would like to pursue for a MRP, she/he must present the proposal to the Director of the Graduate Program for discussion, decide on an appropriate supervisor, and set up a committee.
-The MRP proposal (including Ethics forms) is normally submitted by the end of the 2nd (Winter) term of study.
+When a student determines an MRP topic that they would like to pursue they must present the proposal to the Graduate Program Director (GPD) for discussion, decide on an appropriate supervisor, and set up a committee.
+The MRP proposal (including Ethics forms) is normally submitted by the beginning of the 3rd (summer) term of study.

 Ethics procedures must be followed for every thesis or MRP, with extra required paperwork if there are human participants to be involved.
 Please visit Ethics Procedures for more information on how to complete the art historical ethics procedures.